LashaBuxo/Genome-Tools/README.md

 ## Human Genome annotation/assembly versions
 In project there are used specific (latest for 2022/04) annotations from `NCBI (Refseq)` and `Ensembl` with their corresponding genome builds: **Refseq** and **Genbank** accordingly.

+Annotation and sequence files must be located in the `/genome_data/NCBI` and `/genome_data/Ensembl` folder and then values in `genome_lib_values.py` must be changed accordingly.
 ##### _Specifics:_